February 23, 2011

 Spring Cleaning, Fruits and Ta'rof

-It's still very cold and windy where I live, grasses are dried and brown buried underneath patches of ice and snow, trees are bare and my bird houses are looking very lonely and beaten by the cold.
+It's still very cold and windy where I live, grasses are dried and brown, buried underneath patches of ice and snow, trees are bare, and my bird houses are looking very lonely and beaten by the cold.
 There's no sign of spring in the air, as if it will never arrive.
-I know this harsh winter and cold weather won't last for long and spring will be here very soon but, like other harsh and cruel things in life, it's sometimes difficult to believe that there will be a light at the end of a dark tunnel.
-However, life proves to be full of surprises and many unimaginable beautiful outcomes.
+I know this harsh winter and cold weather won't last for long, and spring will be here very soon, but, like other harsh and cruel things in life, it's sometimes difficult to believe that there will be a light at the end of a dark tunnel.
+However, life proves to be full of surprises and many unimaginable, beautiful outcomes.
 One of my mother's habits was writing little notes on the corner of blank pages of her favorite books, such as Hafez's poetry book, lines like "in niz bogzarad" (this too shall pass).
 Seeing my mother's beautiful handwriting and the message while thumbing through the pages reinforces the hope that things will get better!
-Renewal and change will come soon and spring will bring many blooms, warm rays of sunshine and greenery.
+Renewal and change will come soon, and spring will bring many blooms, warm rays of sunshine, and greenery.

-As a kid I didn't like the تعارف ta'rof ritual, the persistence of offering you food and drinks by the elders in the family.
-I'm used to it by now and it doesn't bother me anymore.
+As a kid, I didn't like the تعارف ta'rof ritual, the persistence of offering you food and drinks by the elders in the family.
+I'm used to it by now, and it doesn't bother me anymore.
 It's all done with the best intentions of wanting to serve and please your guests.
 I find a little ta'rof somewhat charming.
-I usually offer our guests something to eat 2-3 times before giving up and saying "please feel at home and help yourself" but my husband, on the other hand, starts peeling oranges, slicing apples, pears and Persian cucumbers and anything else that's on the table and makes a ready to eat fruit platter for our guests!
+I usually offer our guests something to eat 2-3 times before giving up and saying, "Please feel at home and help yourself," but my husband, on the other hand, starts peeling oranges, slicing apples, pears, and Persian cucumbers, and anything else that's on the table and makes a ready-to-eat fruit platter for our guests!
 It's very cultural!!

 Enjoy!